These Courgette Brownies are super moist, delicious & decadent – no one will ever guess there’s zucchini in these brownies!

 - 2 teaspoons baking powder

-- Optional: 100 g chopped nuts (I used hazelnuts)
+- 100 g chopped nuts I used hazelnuts ( Optional )

 - Place the chocolate and butter in a microwaveable bowl and microwave on high for 1 to 2 minutes in 30 second bursts until melted.
-Stir until chocolate is nice and smooth and leave to cool.
+Add the vanilla extract and stir until chocolate is nice and smooth and leave to cool.

 - In a large bowl, whisk the eggs and sugar together using an electric mixer until doubled in volume (about 5 to 8 minutes depending on your mixer)